truongsofm/PornHubVideoDownload/README_en.md

 `` `java
 client.getHostConfiguration (). setProxy ("127.0.0.1", 1080);
 `` `
--Here is a video address for testing (https://www.pornhub.com/view_video.php?viewkey=ph5c0491898480f), you can use this address to try it on the project demo page
+- Here is a video address for testing (https://www.pornhub.com/view_video.php?viewkey=ph5c0491898480f), you can use this address to try it on the project demo page

 ### My personal blog: www.guih.club